-Built with tourists in mind, the 17-mile long highway often has speed limits of 15 mph to get you through the sharp turns.
-The highway meanders up and down the gorgeous Black Hills with beautiful vistas of the forest and peek-a-boo view of Mt Rushmore.
+Built with tourists in mind, the 18-mile long highway often has speed limits of 15 mph to get you through the sharp turns.
+The highway meanders up and down the gorgeous Black Hills with beautiful vistas of the forest and a peek-a-boo view of Mt Rushmore.

-Iron Mountain Road will bring you to the entrance of Custer State Park.
-Custer State Park is South Dakota’s first and largest state park at over 71,000 acres.
-The park only costs $15 for a 7-day pass.
+Iron Mountain Road will bring you to the entrance to Highway 36 and the east entrance of Custer State Park.
+Custer State Park is South Dakota’s first and largest state park at over 71,000 acres and now celebrates over 100 years.
+The park costs $20 for a 7-day pass.
 We took the 18-mile Wildlife Loop Road in hopes of seeing some of the 1300+ head of bison.

 Near the entrance, a sign states “Buffalo are dangerous.
 Please, do not approach. animals.”
 How did they know that I just want to ride the buffalo?
 Buffalo are right up there with giraffes, we could have races!